slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I cannot give you the formula for success, but I can give you the formula for failure, which is: try to please everybody.' -- Herbert Swope*

+> *'Society judges people by what they can do for others.
+But we judge ourselves by our thoughts.'*

+> *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

-HOWEVER... [doubt](#on-confidence-and-validation), not failure, is the biggest barrier to success.
+HOWEVER... [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.

-> *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

 > *'Doubt kills more dreams than failure ever will.'*

+> *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford*

 And success might have a price.

 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
 Lewis*

 <!--
-> *'#239.
-To live in a great idea means to treat the impossible as though it were possible.
-It is just the same with a strong character; and when an idea and a character meet, things arise which fill the world with wonder for thousands of years.' -- goethe*
-> 16. Success can hurt friendships.
-A wise friend wards off worries, a foolish one brings them about.
-But do not wish them too much luck, or you may lose them. -- Balthasar Gracian

-- Society judges people by what they can do for others.
-But we judge ourselves by our thoughts.
 - Abilities are not prized by their virtue.

-Life is About Who You Become Not What You Achieve
-On this journey called life, many people lose sight of what is really important.
-They believe that material wealth, sexual experiences, and physical prowess are what makes a man.
-But the reality is, life is about the man that you become, not the things that you do or the possessions that you gather.
-It’s about your character.
-It’s about who you impact, the way you show up in the world, and the way that you treat those around you.

-Real success happens when we focus on one thing at a time.
+- Real success happens when we focus on one thing at a time.

-There are two things you need to do to be successful. know what is he right thing and having the courage to do it
+- There are two things you need to do to be successful: know what is he right thing and having the courage to do it

-rules of success are universal.
+- rules of success are universal.
-“Feel.
-Don’t think..
-Use your instinct.” -- We allow logic and egoic reasoning to dictate what we want (or what we say we want) and what goals we pursue.
-But if you want to be truly happy.
-When you trust your instincts instead of your head, you will be in greater alignment with your true purpose and your actual desires.
-So drop the logic and just feel.
+- Success is sequential, not simultaneous.
+- your neeed for aceptance can make you invisible in this world.
+- And when they finally became a “success” they realized that they were no more fulfilled at 40 with $100,000 in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
+They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.
+They worked tirelessly to achieve goals that they didn’t truly care about.
+- success is a dangerous word. i dont know any sucessful person.
+- sucesses keep you making the same stuff, mistakes not.
+- It’s never your identity, it’s always your strategy
+- Succeeding means securing advantage.

-1. Do What Works and Forget the Rest
+1. Do What Works and Forget the Rest.
 But the simple truth is that success leaves clues.
 There are certain habits, patterns, and routines that lead to your success, and there are certain patters that will result in failure.

-"The successful results of evolution are organisms that aren't perfect, but 'good enough' to survive and reproduce themselves." --

-> *'You and I know that it isn't what a man has that constitutes wealth.
-No-it is to be satisfied with what one has-that is wealth.' -- Mark Twain*

-Succeeding means securing advantage.

-Defining Success for Yourself:
-1. What makes me come alive?
-2. What do I hate?
-3. How Do I Want to Be Remembered?
-4. Write Down Your Own Definition of Success

-your neeed for aceptance can make you invisible in this world.

-> *'A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.'*

-> *'Success is sequential, not simultaneous.'*

-> *'You can often be the biggest barrier to your own success.
-We aren’t very emotionally open, and often many of us are brought up that way.'*

-And when they finally became a “success” they realized that they were no more fulfilled at 40 with $100,000 in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $10 to their name.
-They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.
-They worked tirelessly to achieve goals that they didn’t truly care about.

-success is a dangerous word. i dont know any sucessful person. sucesses keep you making the same stuff, mistakes not.

-> *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

-> *'It’s never your identity, it’s always your strategy'*

-Success is subjective.
-If you wake up each morning, happy, fulfilled, and full of life, then you are a success.

 1. All of Success is About Conquering Yourself
 Most people assume that success is all about the mechanics.